dsk-imgw/DependencyTrack-frontend-ja/README.md

 Basically, "en.json", which is provided by Dependency-Track Frontend, is translated into Japanese as a file "ja.json", and some files are modified in order to switch locales.

+**This project has nothing to do with the original [Dependency-Track](https://dependencytrack.org/).

 # How To Use

 1. Download a source code of [Dependency-Track Frontend](https://github.com/DependencyTrack/frontend) (*1) which is compatible with Dependency-Track API server you are using.